Open Educational Resources and Computer Science

 Discrete Structures (C-ID COMP 152)

-• A Spiral Workbook for Discrete Mathematics (CC BY-NC-SA)
+• A Spiral Workbook for Discrete Mathematics (Published: March 2024) (CC BY-NC-SA)

 This text covers the standard topics in a sophomore-level course in discrete mathematics: logic, sets, proof techniques, basic number theory, functions, relations, and elementary combinatorics, with an emphasis on motivation.
 It explains and clarifies the unwritten conventions in mathematics, and guides the students through a detailed discussion on how a proof is revised from its draft to a final polished form.
 Hands-on exercises help students understand a concept soon after learning it.
 The text adopts a spiral approach: many topics are revisited multiple times, sometimes from a different perspective or at a higher level of complexity.
 The goal is to slowly develop students’ problem-solving and writing skills.